garybgenett/gary-os/README.md

   expr `grep "^processor" /proc/cpuinfo | wc -l` + 1
   ```

-The last line in [gentoo/\_funtoo] must be the commit hash in [meta-repo]
+The last line in [gentoo/\_funtoo] must be the release version and commit hash
-that it is desired to use for the Portage tree.
+in [meta-repo] that it is desired to use for the Portage tree.

 Make any desired Portage package selection and configuration changes, and then
 start the build with 'make init'.
 By default, the base GaryOS [Kernel] package